1NT9NS9/1NT9NS9/README.md

 # 📰 Summary

 Welcome to my comprehensive collection of financial data science and artificial intelligence projects.
-This repository showcases cutting-edge applications of machine learning, deep learning, and data analysis in the financial domain!
+This repository showcases cutting-edge applications of machine learning, deep learning, and data analysis in the financial domain.

 ## 👨‍💻 About Me